 Join Greenwich Historical Society, DAR Horseneck Chapter and Alliance Française Greenwich for the Marquis de Lafayette “Victory lap Through Greenwich” 200th Anniversary Celebration.
 Hosted at the Greenwich Historical Society, with the support of the Town and several local dining establishments.
 The celebration will feature:

-In addition to this free event there will be a separate special commemorative prix-fixe lunch at L’Escale at 1pm.
-Check back soon for more details and to purchase tickets.
+In addition to this free event there will be a separate commemorative prix-fixe lunch held at L’Escale at 1pm with special guest Virginie de Lafayette.
+For more information and to make a reservation contact camilla@lescalerestaurant.com or call 203-661-4600 by August 5th.

 The Marquis de Lafayette was a young man when he left France to fight in America’s Revolutionary War.
 Decades later, in 1824, he was invited back by President James Monroe to see the nation he helped create, including a swing through Greenwich, which was the first stop in Connecticut on his ‘victory lap’.